 Careers

-Animal Care Technician Position (Cat Care)
+Animal Care Technician (Cat Care)

 Job Summary:

-The Animal Care Technician (CAT CARE) is an essential member of the Tails Humane Society team, responsible for assisting in the care and treatment of animals while maintaining a clean and sanitary shelter environment.
+The Animal Care Technician (Cat Care) is an essential member of the Tails Humane Society team, responsible for assisting in the care and treatment of animals while maintaining a clean and sanitary shelter environment.
 This role plays a key part in ensuring the health and well-being of all animals in the shelter and contributes to the shelter’s smooth daily operations.
 The Animal Care Technician will provide compassionate care, assist with animal medical treatments, and perform a variety of shelter maintenance tasks.

 Essential Duties and Responsibilities: